gdsc-nits-org/NitsHacks-8.0/README.md

 - `font-poppins` - Poppins font family

 Custom theme variables are defined in `src/index.css` using the `@theme` directive.
-All SASS modules have been removed and replaced with Tailwind utility classes.
+All SASS modules have been removed and replaced with Tailwind utility classes

-idk commiting to force new deployment, total bs